 Dr Bethany Shinkins

-I am an Associate Professor in the Academic Unit of Health Economics at the University of Leeds.
+I am an Associate Professor of Health Economics in the Academic Unit of Health Economics at the University of Leeds.
 I lead the Test Evaluation Group, a multi-disciplinary team that focuses on the economic evaluation of medical tests.
 I am a statistician by background and now work as both a statistician and health economist.
-I joined the University of Leeds in 2015 as a Lecturer.
+I joined the University of Leeds in 2015 as a Lecturer in Health Economics.
+The vast majority of my research is focused on the evaluation of tests, spanning a wide range of diseases and clinical settings (see below for list of current projects).

 - Test Evaluation Group Lead